Last Updated: January 6, 2025

 Click the Download icon above to download the Scheduling Engine.mpp file.

 This exercise reviews the Scheduling Engine rules and the subsequent impact of each feature’s rules on the schedule.
-The software’s features have specific rules that need to be understood to understand how tasks are being scheduled.
-In addition, some features, if needed, may or may not be based on project management thinking, they are just software features.
+The software’s features have specific rules that must be understood to understand how tasks are scheduled.
+In addition, some features, if needed, may or may not be based on project management thinking; they are just software features.

 It is a bit like driving an automobile.
 The purpose of a car is to take a trip, and the car has all kinds of features to help you do that safely and comfortably.
 In many ways, all automobiles are alike.
 Traditional Project Management software also works pretty much the same way.
 It uses the same tools and techniques and follows pretty much the same sets of scheduling rules.